google/google-authenticator-libpam/man/google-authenticator.1.md

 can be scanned using the Android Google Authenticator application.
 If the system does not have this library, google-authenticator(1) outputs an URL that can be followed using a web browser.
-Alternatively, the alphanumeric secret key is also outputed and thus can be manually entered into the Android Google Authenticator application.
+Alternatively, the alphanumeric secret key is also outputted and thus can be manually entered into the Android Google Authenticator application.

 In either case, after the key has been added, the verification value should be